Targeting Dark Mode in Emails

 Target dark mode using custom styles to ensure your emails are beautiful and accessible for everyone.

-Applying dark mode specific styles is quick to implement and test in Dyspatch, meaning you can dial in dark mode early in your design process and maintain it across many emails.
+Applying dark mode specific styles is quick to implement and test in Dyspatch, meaning you can implement dark mode early in your design process and maintain it across all your emails emails.

 Adding Custom Dark Mode Styles in Dyspatch